hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# Merging Two Arrays with Sorted Order
+# Dynamic Matrix Allocation and Display

 ## Overview
-This program takes two arrays as input, sorts them in different orders (ascending for the first array and descending for the second array), merges them into a new array, and displays the final merged array in ascending order.
+This program dynamically allocates memory for a matrix based on user input for rows and columns, initializes all elements to zero, displays the matrix, and then deallocates the memory used.

 ## Features
-✅ **Dynamic Memory Allocation:** Uses `new` and `delete[]` for array memory management.
+✅ **Dynamic Memory Allocation:** Memory for the matrix is allocated at runtime using `new`.
-✅ **Sorting:** The first array is sorted in **ascending** order, and the second array in **descending** order.
-✅ **Array Merging:** Merges the sorted arrays into a single array in **ascending** order.
+✅ **Matrix Initialization:** The matrix is initialized with zeros using a loop.
-✅ **Efficient Merging:** The program merges the arrays efficiently by comparing elements from both arrays.
+✅ **Display:** The program displays the matrix in a formatted grid.

-Enter size of first array=
-5
-Enter size of second array=
-6
-Enter array elements=
-1
-Enter array elements=
-2
+✅ **Memory Deallocation:** Memory is properly deallocated to prevent memory leaks.

-Enter array elements=
+Enter rows=
 3
-Enter array elements=
-4
-Enter array elements=
-5

-Enter array elements=
-6
-Enter array elements=
-7
-Enter array elements=
-8
-Enter array elements=
-9
-Enter array elements=
-10
-Enter array elements=
+Enter columns=
-11

-Merged array ascending order=
-1 2 3 4 5 6 7 8 9 10 11
+3

+Matrix:
+0 0 0
+0 0 0
+0 0 0